kenkin360/Function.extend/README.md

 * https://stackoverflow.com/questions/21126505/how-to-implement-c-sharp-access-modifiers-in-javascript

-I was looking for a better solution to enable the feasibility of writing javascript like it was a class-based language but there's not yet an solution that satisfies the simplicity and the features requested thus I suppose the code itself is a currently feasible solution.
+I was looking for a better solution to enable the feasibility of writing javascript like it was a class-based language but there's not yet a solution that satisfies the simplicity and the features requested thus I suppose the code itself is a currently feasible solution.

 # Requirements
 ---